Recovery is different for everyone

-- Healthy self esteem – remembering that you are worthwhile will remind you that recovery is too.
+- Healthy self-esteem – Remembering that you are worthwhile will remind you that recovery is worthwhile too

-- Engaging in activities and interests – revisiting the things you enjoyed before the eating disorder will build self-esteem and reconnect you with the world around you.
-For example, if you used to enjoy drawing, taking a pencil and pad of paper to your favourite place can be a helpful, and enjoyable experience.
+- Engaging in activities and interests – Revisiting the things you enjoyed before the development of your eating disorder will build self-esteem and reconnect you with the world around you.
+For example, if you used to enjoy drawing, taking a pencil and pad to your favourite place can be a helpful and enjoyable experience